Master of Science in Nursing FAQ

 can earn an incomplete and continue to complete the hours and final coursework in

-course requirements are met.
-No additional tuition fees need to be paid.
+instructor until the course requirements are met.
+No additional tuition fees need

 - Can I transfer other graduate courses that I took elsewhere into the MSN program?